 I get questions every single day wondering how to be an aesthetic nurse.
 From how I personally got into the field, to wondering about certifications, education, etc. I’m excited to dive into it today so I can answer all these FAQs!

 Let’s start with my personal journey, the route I took to become a Nurse Practitioner specializing in Aesthetics.
-I can remember being in the 2nd grade and being asked to draw a picture of my future career.
-I drew myself as a doctor.
+I can remember being in the 2nd grade and being asked to draw a picture of my future career and I drew myself taking care of patients.
+In the 4th grade I took an anatomy class and fell in love with it and then in high school I shadowed my neighbor who was a Nicu nurse at the hospital.
 I always knew I would be in the medical field.